tejt99/wuhu-island-3d-model/readme.md

 - [ ] Golf house is broken
 - [ ] Some golf courses are broken

+NB: All textures are easy to access from blender file, they just need doing

 Feel free to add, edit, and contribute! :)